Great Iowa Vacation Spots for Families

 The most important thing to do in Davenport is to appreciate the natural setting.
 Various parks and paths border the banks of the Mississippi, the most popular being LeClaire Park.
 With nine acres of grass and a shell stage used for concerts and festivals, LeClaire Park is an ideal place to spend time with your family.
 There is nothing more pleasant than picnicking by the Mississippi River with relatives, especially if you can catch a show.

 Music lovers must explore the River Music Experience.
-As a museum, music school and concert venue, River Music Experience dazzles visitors by exposing them to the music of the Mississippi River.
+A museum, music school and concert venue, River Music Experience dazzles visitors by exposing them to the music of the Mississippi River.
 Browse through electronic databases that celebrate the lives of Quad City music legends while the kids try their hands at the piano or guitar.

-Visit in the afternoon because once you’ve seen, heard and learned enough you can exit on the Skybridge, a 575-foot long pedestrian bridge that leads to LeClaire Park.
+Visit in the afternoon because once you’ve seen, heard and learned enough, you can exit on the Skybridge, a 575-foot-long pedestrian bridge that leads to LeClaire Park.
 Watch the sunset over the Mississippi through the kaleidoscopic LED lighting that illuminates the bridge and end up at the observation deck, which has spectacular views of Davenport.

 Bring the family up the riverbank to Bettendorf, another of the Quad Cities, and poke around the popular Family Museum to learn about everything from the human heart to agriculture.
-Take a Channel Cat Water Taxi on the Mississippi, which is not only a great way to experience the unique east-west current, but also to cross to Moline, Illinois and discover the art of Midwestern farming at the John Deere Pavilion.
-This museum not only covers the inventions of John Deere, but also modern farming techniques that have revolutionized the world’s agricultural industry.
+Take a Channel Cat Water Taxi on the Mississippi, which is not only a great way to experience the unique east-west current but also to cross to Moline, Illinois, and discover the art of Midwestern farming at the John Deere Pavilion.
+This museum not only covers the inventions of John Deere but also modern farming techniques that have revolutionized the world’s agricultural industry.

 Spirit Lake’s Outdoor Calls